 The Gamess distribution has several "DOC" files, explaining details, especially how to compose an inputfile for the specific task you have in mind.
 Simple visualization tools for the results - structure, density contours, electrostatic maps - are within Gamess.
 More elaborate visualizers for RPi, e.g. with Mathematica™, will be described shortly.

-Meanwhile (2016) Raspberry Pi 3, Model B has appeared with a four-core CPU, double main memory, and higher speed, but same price, now Raspbian 2017-11-29.
+Meanwhile (2016) Raspberry Pi 3, Model B has appeared with a four-core CPU, double main memory, and higher speed, but same price, now Raspbian with NOOBS 3.0.0, 2018-11-16.
 It can make and run Gamess in less than half the time.
 Unfortunately, it runs only on one core with the software Gamess offers for "parallel" computation within one SMP enclosure of Raspi's special processor (this is also true for Mathematica™, now version 11.
 I do not have the time to activate threading to 4 cores.
 Perhaps, somebody will be doing it).
 Gamess has tripled its size since version 1 MAY 2013.
-However, the newest version 11 NOV 2017 does not compile correctly with gfortran 4.9 on RPi 3B.
+However, the newest version 13 SEP 2018 (R3) does not compile correctly with gfortran 4.9 on RPi 3B.
 Since nobody will do professional work on a Raspberry Pi, we just offer Gamess-13 again, which contains all features expected for the didactical scope of this site.